Undergraduate, Graduate Degrees in Cyber Security Now Offered in Northern Arizona

 “Our program is perfect for people who might want to return to college to further their education after spending a few years on the job and now want to advance into more of a leadership role,” said Haass.

-Incoming students will be expected to take three courses per semester for three semesters and become involved in one of the many research projects underway within the department.
+Incoming students will be expected to take three courses per semester for three semesters and become involved in one of the many research projects underway within the department, with some learning the same kind of skills found behind services like https://www.synack.com/blog/penetration-testing-vs-vulnerability-scanning/ that are seen in the industry.
 Faculty on campus have expertise in a variety of areas, providing a wide range of opportunities, including medical devices, IP based cameras, 5G mobile devices, and transportation systems such as UAS or autonomous cars.
 Faculty are also exploring important questions regarding large networks, cryptography and block chain technologies used in Bitcoin and other applications.

 “Threat information sharing and data mining to discover patterns in intrusions are among the challenging problems facing the industry and researchers,” added Haass.